Dysgonia torrida

-Dysgonia torrida, the jigsaw, is a moth of the family Erebidae.
+Dysgonia torrida, commonly known as the jigsaw, is a species of moth in the family Erebidae.
 The species was first described by Achille Guenée in 1852.
 It is found from the tropical and subtropical areas of Africa to Spain, southern Italy, Greece, Syria, Israel, Iran, Uzbekistan towards India, Sri Lanka and Myanmar.

 Description

 This species has a wingspan of 45–50 mm.
 Colors highly variable.
 Body red-brown.
 Antemedial line of the forewing being erect and having broad, white and slightly suffused band beyond it.
 Postmedial line angled also between veins 3 and 4 and sinuous towards inner margin.
 Apical streak broken up into two spots.
 Hindwings with a white medial band and outer margin greyish at center.